carliercomputationallab/YAP-phosphyrylation-within-adhesion-stochastic-model/README.md

 - A .mat file containing the output data for all steps

 ## Plotting figures in the manuscript
-The simulation results used to generate the figures in the manuscript can be found in the main folder.
+The simulation results used to generate the figures in the manuscript are available upon request (hamidreza.jafarinia@maastrichtuniversity.nl).
 The script "plot_results" can be used to plot all figures in the manuscript and supplemental information.
 Each code section belongs to one figure.